 Kernel Extended Attributes

-EA's with the name prefix $Kernel can only be modified from kernel mode.
+EAs with the name prefix $Kernel can only be modified from kernel mode.
 Any EA that begins with this string is considered a Kernel EA.
-Before retrieving the necessary update sequence number (USN), it is recommended that FSCTL_WRITE_USN_CLOSE_RECORD be issued first as this will commit any pending USN Journal updates on the file that may have occurred earlier.
-Without this, the FileUSN value may change shortly after setting of the Kernel EA.
+Before retrieving the necessary update sequence number (USN), you should first issue FSCTL_WRITE_USN_CLOSE_RECORD to commit any pending USN Journal updates on the file.
+Otherwise, the FileUSN value might change shortly after setting the Kernel EA.

-It is recommended that a Kernel EA contains at least the following information:
+A Kernel EA should contain at least the following information:

 • USN UsnJournalID